The Old West Martello Tower is

 African Cemetery at Higgs Beach

 It was during the construction of the West Tower that Union soldiers began to uncover the bodies of the African slaves.
-This prompted the immediate relocation of the majority of the remains into new, shallow graves, about 40 feet further down the beach.
+This prompted the immediate relocation of the majority of the remains into new, shallow graves, about 40 feet further down Higgs beach.

 The Union soldiers continued to build the Fort until 1866.
 Then for no apparent reason, construction was halted and the Tower was abandoned.